 Members receive weekly emails with news about the co-op!

 Members, come pick up your free commemorative sticker!

 For everyone!
 Commemorative grocery bags from recycled material.
 Each folds into a convenient pouch. $10.00

 Meet our Farmers

-Over 290 member households strong and growing!
+478 member-households strong — and growing!
 Thank you for your continued support!

 Who We Are

 The Port Orford CommUnity Co-op Board of Directors officially organized the Co-op as an Oregon Cooperative Corporation in November 2012.
 Once a location was selected, the Co-op opened its doors for business Summer 2013, in conjunction with the Farmer's Market held in the parking lot.